arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

-Code will be developed in Python/Fuse and later possibly in kernel.
+Code will be developed in Python/FUSE and later possibly in-kernel.
 Documentation is created in LibreOffice, XMind and [draw.io](https://www.draw.io/).
 User experience design will be done in Glade.

 License is set to MIT Licence, unless something changes.